juzgenbayev/website/content/index.md

 title: Home Page
 ---

 Hello 👋 Welcome to my page!
 I am a J.D./Ph.D.
-Candidate at the Northwestern University Pritzker School of Law & Department of Political Science.
+Candidate at the Northwestern University Pritzker School of Law & Department of Political Science, and a Northwestern University Presidential Fellow.
+Beginning September 1, 2026, I will be a Doctoral Fellow at the American Bar Foundation.
 I am interested in administrative and constitutional law in post-socialist and common law countries.
 In my free time, I take pictures of things around.

 ![[notes/images/photo.jpg]]
 ## Featured

-* 📄Trochev, A., & **Juzgenbayev, A.** (2025).
-[Diverging Trajectories of Post-Soviet Constitutional Courts](pages/Diverging%20Trajectories%20of%20Post-Soviet%20Constitutional%20Courts.md). _Constitutional Studies_, 11(1), 271–315. [doi:10.15781/43f33f59](https://doi.org/10.15781/43f33f59)
+* 📄 Trochev, A., & **Juzgenbayev, A.** (2025).
+[Diverging Trajectories of Post-Soviet Constitutional Courts](pages/Diverging%20Trajectories%20of%20Post-Soviet%20Constitutional%20Courts.md). _Constitutional Studies_, 11(1), 271–315. <a href="https://constitutionalstudies-ojs-utexas.tdl.org/cs/article/view/129/101" target="_blank" rel="noopener noreferrer">PDF</a>
 ## Navigation

 * [Biography and CV](pages/Biography%20and%20CV.md)